 - Towards sales and marketing activity on territory at the bid pitch to increase awareness and encourage voters to favour the UK bidder

 - Towards media / social media activity in support of the bid, such as industry /sector channels and networks relating specifically to the sector of the event being bid for

 - A contribution towards communications and digital activity, website, live streaming, social media, film, webinar, e-newsletters or other content to support the development of a bid

 - A contribution towards translation costs of a bid

 Due to the current situation, the focus is on the future of business events.
 This strand of the programme has the objective of boosting winning potential, supporting the growth of the UK’s business events sector.
 Apply for funds this financial year while bidding for future business events.

 We welcome applications from Convention Bureau (CVBs)/ Destination Management Organisations (DMOs), and venues and event organisers who are partnering with CVBs/ DMOs.

 Preference will be given to grant applications from SMEs (small and medium sized enterprises), those organisations who have less ability to access financing to support such growth activities, or events which have potential for high economic impact and increase in delegates.
-Government and the European Commission’s definition of a SME is an entity engaged in economic activity that employs fewer than 250 people, and has a turnover less than or equal to €50 million, or has a balance sheet total of less than or equal to €43 million.
+Government and the European Commission’s definition of an SME is an entity engaged in economic activity that employs fewer than 250 people, and has a turnover less than or equal to €50 million, or has a balance sheet total of less than or equal to €43 million.

+If you do NOT fulfil the mandatory eligibility criteria, please do not apply as your application will not be progressed.
 Applications will be considered by a Panel of industry experts, to determine successful applicants.
 Applicants will be contacted if additional information is required to make a decision.